 - Sim Chi Yin

-Her work often combines rigorous research and intimate storytelling.
-She was commissioned as the Nobel Peace Prize photographer in 2017 and created a solo show for the Nobel Peace Centre museum in Oslo on nuclear weapons, combining a video installation and still photography.
-Her photo and film work has been shown in the United States, Europe and Asia, including at the Istanbul Biennale in 2017, Institute of Contemporary Arts Singapore, PhotoVille in New York, the Annenberg Space For Photography in Los Angeles, Southeastern Center For Contemporary Art in North Carolina, Tom Blau gallery in London, Objectifs in Singapore and the Arko Art Center and Gyeonggi Museum of Modern Art in South Korea.
-Her work has also been screened at Les rencontres d’Arles and Visa pour l’Image festivals in France, and the Singapore International Film Festival.
-She does commissioned work for global publications, such as The New York Times Magazine, TIME, National Geographic, The New Yorker and Harpers.
+Her work has been exhibited in the Istanbul Biennale (2017), at the Institute of Contemporary Arts Singapore, the Annenberg Space For Photography in Los Angeles, Gyeonggi Museum of Modern Art in South Korea, and other galleries and institutions in Europe, the United States and Asia.
+Her film and multimedia work have also been screened at Les rencontres d’Arles and Visa pour l’Image festivals in France, and the Singapore International Film Festival.
+She has worked on assignment for global publications, such as The New York Times Magazine, TIME, National Geographic, The New Yorker and Harper’s Bazar.

-Chi Yin became a Magnum nominee member in 2018.
+Chi Yin became a Magnum nominee in 2018.